-Ecology, agronomy, biotech...
-Muse topics in the top 100 of the Shanghai ranking
+Ecology, agronomy, biotechnology… Muse’s subject areas rank in the top 100 of the Shanghai Ranking

-The 2021 Shanghai thematic ranking places Montpellier University in the world's top 100 in ten disciplinary fields, most of which are related to Muse themes.
-For the fifth consecutive year, UM has confirmed its place among the leaders in ecology and has made significant progress in the fields of remote sensing and food science and technology.
+The 2021 Shanghai Ranking places the University of Montpellier among the world’s top 100 in ten academic fields, most of which are related to the Muse themes.
+For the fifth consecutive year, UM has confirmed its position among the leaders in ecology and has made significant strides in the fields of remote sensing and food science and technology.

 © Abbie Tayler Smith – Greenpeace

-Both controversial and eagerly awaited, the Global Ranking of Academic Subjects, published annually by Shanghai Jiao Tong University, was released on May 27.
+Both hotly debated and eagerly anticipated, the Global Ranking of Academic Subjects, published annually by Shanghai Jiao Tong University, was released on May 27.
 The University of Montpellier appears 10 times in the top 100 and 20 times in the top 200.
-This progress confirms its excellence in the subjects covered by the I-site Muse, foremost among which is ecology.
-Ranked third in the world in this field, UM has retained its place on the podium for the fifth consecutive year, behind Oxford, which remains in first place, and the University of Minnesota, which has taken second place from the University of California Davis, a privileged partner of UM.
+This improvement confirms its excellence in the fields championed by the I-site Muse, foremost among which is ecology.
+Ranked third in the world in this field, UM has thus retained its spot on the podium for the fifth consecutive year, behind Oxford, which remains in first place, and the University of Minnesota, which has taken second place from the University of California, Davis, a key partner of UM.

-"We are delighted to remain among the world leaders in ecology, "says Philippe Augé, President of the University of Montpellier.
-"This is further proof of the openness of our researchers, Professors laboratories to society's expectations and to the major challenges of climate and ecology." " Agricultural sciences also confirmed their position, rising from 42nd to 23rd place in two years.
-This rise was partly driven by the close cooperation initiated in 2017 within the Muse consortium with Wageningen University, which remains the world leader in this sector.
-The third pleasant surprise is biotechnology, which ranks 34th in this global ranking.
+“We are delighted to remain among the world leaders in ecology,says Philippe Augé, president of the University of Montpellier.
+“This is further proof of how our researchers, Professors laboratories are responsive to society’s expectations and to the major challenges posed by climate change and ecology.” ” Agricultural sciences have also solidified their position, rising from 42nd to 23rd place in just two years.
+This rise is partly driven by the close collaboration initiated in 2017 within the Muse consortium with Wageningen University, which remains the world leader in this field.
+A third pleasant surprise: biotechnology, which ranks 34th in this global ranking.

 Fifth place in France